adamczykm/emacs-live/packs/stable/python-pack/lib/python-mode/doc/commands-python-mode.rst

 This does the following:
  - look for an interpreter with `py-choose-shell-by-shebang'
- - examine imports using `py-choose-shell-by-import'
+ - examine imports using `py--choose-shell-by-import'
  - look if Path/To/File indicates a Python version
  - if not successful, return default value of `py-shell-name'